 Let’s talk about books!
 While the Internet gods were frowning on me, I did a ton of reading.

-This book is the bible on Sherman history.
+This book is the bible of Sherman history.
 It has now been reprinted and is available for 69.99 for a softbound copy, and 79.99 for a hardback.
 Spend the extra ten bucks, and buy it now, before it goes out of print again.
 Now that this book can be had for under 200$, it really is a must buy if you have any interest in the Sherman tank or US medium tank design up to the Sherman.

-This book, along with Armored Thunderbolt, and Son of a Sherman, are the three must have Sherman books.
+This book, along with Armored Thunderbolt, and Son of a Sherman, are the three must-have Sherman books.
 The book comes in at 576 pages and covers the design history of each model of Lee, and Sherman, and most of the vehicles that used the M3/M4 chassis.
-It is filled with illustrations, and this is where I wish I had spent a little more money for the hard cover.
+It is filled with illustrations, and this is where I wish I had spent a little more money for the hardcover.
 Assuming the paper quality would be better on the hardcover books, and I’ll confirm that before I buy Firepower.

 Tanks In Hell, A Marine Corps Tanks Company On Tarawa, By Oscar E. Gilbert and Romain Cansiere: A fantastic new look at the Marine tank use on Betio